-We have explained the U-shape of the short rundertaking its entire construction. by the simple fact the AFC falls sharply when output rises at the three facts: levels and AVG rises very quickly at high levels of output.
+We have explained the U-shape of the short run average cost curve by the simple fact the AFC falls sharply when output rises at the levels and AVG rises very quickly at high levels of output.

-is under operation, Once when the normal capacity of the plant а small decrease in AFC fails to offset a great increase in AVG with the upward to form a U-shape.
-In the short result that ATC begins to slope run the U-shape of the ATC curve will be more pronounced if fixed costs of the firm fall more rapidly before the achievement of its normal capacity and its variable rapidly for output beyond rises more the normal cost capacity.
+is under operation, Once when the normal capacity of the plant small decrease in AFC fails to offset a great increase in AVG with the upward to form a U-shape.
+In the short result that ATC begins to slope run the U-shape of the ATC curve will be more pronounced if fixed costs of the firm fall more rapidly before the achievement of its normal capacity and its variable rapidly for output beyond the normal cost rises more capacity.